ShabnamHaque/Librarywebapp/README.md

 # Library
-a web application to keep track of books made using HTML,CSS,JS and Firebase.
+a web application to keep track of books read and wishlisted created using HTML,CSS,JS and Firebase.

 Click on the link to access
 https://ShabnamHaque.github.io/Librarywebsite/